gvwilson/sensibleadventures/bookster/bookster.md

 king and oracle.
 "It's 'Pilot Stone'," she corrected.
 "Guide is just *urem*, not *uremme*."
 She flushed slightly at Thomas's sour look.

 "Pilot Stone, then.
-They found in a mine.
+They found it in a mine.
 It may even be why they started mining in the first place---it spoke to them in their dreams.
 'The world is broken, free me and we will mend it…'"  He waved his words away.
 "These old magics are always persuasive.
 No offense